usystems/webling-plugins/README.md

 - The `member-ids` attribute contains the ids of all selected members in the grid.
 If no members are selected, the `member-ids` attribute contains the ids of all members in the grid.
 - The `membergroup-id` attribute contains the id if the membergroup which is displayed in the grid.
 This attribute is only available if a membergroup is displayed.
-If a search is executed, a saved search is shown or all members are displayed this attribute is empty.
+If a search is executed, a saved search is shown, or all members are displayed, this attribute is empty.

 ```Javascript